st-matskevich/go-matchmaker/README.md

 # Go-Matchmaker

-Orchestrator for your containers written in Go.
+Microservices based orchestrator for your containers written in Go.
 Can be used to orchestrate game servers or virtual machines.

 ## Installation